sodium cocoyl isethionate

 Learn all about sodium cocoyl isethionate, including how it's made, and why Puracy uses sodium cocoyl isethionate in our products.

-Stearic Acid Reading Sodium Cocoyl Isethionate 2 minutes Next Cellulase
+Stearic Acid Reading Sodium Cocoyl Isethionate 8 minutes Next Coco Glucoside

 How Is Sodium Cocoyl Isethionate Made?

-Sodium cocoyl isethionate is made by reacting sodium isethionate with the fatty acid from coconut oil or other chlorides.[10]
-Next, the mixture is heated to remove water and then distilled to remove excess fatty acids.[11]
+Sodium Cocoyl Isethionate is produced by reacting sodium isethionate with fatty acids derived from coconut oil or other chlorides.
+The mixture is then heated to remove water and distilled to remove excess fatty acids.

 Sodium Cocoyl Isethionate Uses